 4. Low Temperature (or all temp) Glue Sticks

 Start by holding the coffee filter and squishing/scrunching the tip.
 Try your best to make the end (the part you’ll glue to the wreath) flat, so it adheres more easily.
-A tighter squish (lol) makes for a better looking wreath, in my opinion.
+A tighter squish makes for a better looking wreath.
 I found it easiest to form the coffee filters ten at a time to speed things up.

 I started attaching the coffee filters to the inner part of the wreath working my way outward.
 This was the most difficult part because I was trying to figure out how best to attach the filters.
 I found that adding a dab of glue to the flat end of the squished filter and then pressing and holding it to the wreath form worked best.